ExtReMLapin/llm_prompt_rephrase_message_rag/README.md

 Half of the contexts (and their questions) are in French, other half in English.

+### Installation

+You'll need python llama cpp but to be honest you can also easily reimplement the llm call to any other tool.

+Just run the python files and read the packages errors

 ## **FEEL FREE TO HELP ME ADDING PROMPTS AND CONTEXTS WITH EASY OR HARDS CHALLENGES FOR THE LLM**